channs/Journal-Api/README.md

 npm run dev
 ```

-The server will start on http://localhost:3001 with API documentation available at http://localhost:3001/api-docs
+The server will start on http://localhost:3001

 ## API Endpoints